 For many who enter drug treatment, the decision to undergo treatment itself is a major life decision.
-The therapy, counseling and support that is received during treatment is invaluable as the recovering addict moves forward with a substance-free recovery lifestyle.
-However, true long-term recovery is a long term process which does not end when formal drug treatment has concluded.
+The therapy, counseling, and support that is received during treatment are invaluable as the recovering addict moves forward with a substance-free recovery lifestyle.
+However, true long-term recovery is a long-term process which does not end when formal drug treatment has concluded.
 For many who complete drug treatment, entry into an intensive outpatient program is the next step in the recovery process and can help those in recovery transition from treatment back into their day-to-day lives.

 What is Intensive Outpatient (IOP)?

 Intensive outpatient treatment provides a gradual stepping stone for the recovering addict to get back to their normal life after the rigors of drug treatment.
 This type of program is designed to meet the needs of those individuals who are recovering from a substance use disorder and need more than weekly counseling but don’t need residential care.
 The program provides monitoring several times a week in a supportive group setting.
 On average, those who attend intensive outpatient meet three times a week and each session on average of three hours for a time period varying from three to eight weeks.

 Those who leave formal treatment need continued monitoring and stabilization.
 Re-entering the real world can be overwhelming for those early in recovery and with the increased stress there can be temptations to use and subsequently backslide into addictive behaviors.
 Services that are found in many intensive outpatient services include individual and group therapy, family counseling, education classes, relapse prevention as well as twelve step meetings off-site.

 What Are the Benefits of Intensive Outpatient Programs?